Big Star Copywriting

 Create a list of seed terms

 The best place to start here is from your own experience.
 What are the names and types of your products?
-For example, if you’re a musical instrument retailer, you might start with keyboards, guitars, drums etc. Then break that down by type – synths, pianos, organs; electric guitars, acoustic guitars, bass guitars etc. Then you can break down by brand or by a particular feature (12 string acoustic guitars vs 6 string, analogue synths vs digital or hybrid.)
+For example, if you’re a musical instrument retailer, you might start with keyboards, guitars, drums, etc. Then, break that down by type—synths, pianos, organs, electric guitars, acoustic guitars, bass guitars, etc. Then, you can break it down by brand or by a particular feature (12-string acoustic guitars vs. 6-string, analogue synths vs. digital or hybrid).

 Use Amazon

-It’s the world’s biggest retailer so Amazon can be an amazing secret weapon in your keyword research.
-Use the standard search bar from the Amazon home page then enter your seed term.
+Amazon is the world’s biggest retailer.
+But did you know it can also be an incredible secret weapon in your keyword research?
+Use the standard search bar from the Amazon home page, then enter your seed term.
 Amazon will then suggest a list of items related to your term.
-Again, look for the long tail terms of 4 or more words.
-Here we might look at “acoustic guitars for beginners” or “acoustic guitars full-size fender”.
+Again, look for long-tail terms of four or more words.
+Here, we might look at “acoustic guitars for beginners” or “acoustic guitars full-size fender.”

 Use a keyword tool to research ideas

-Most good keyword tools like Google Keyword Planner or SEMRush will tell you how many people are searching for a particular keyword, how competitive that term is and suggestions for other terms you can use.
+Most good keyword tools, such as Google Keyword Planner or Semrush, will tell you how many people are searching for a particular keyword, how competitive that term is, and suggest other terms you can use.

 Let’s continue with the musical instruments, using the term “acoustic guitar”:

-Search volume – the next thing we want to look at is the search volume – that indicates the number of average searches per month.
+Search volume—the next thing we want to look at is search volume, which indicates the average monthly searches.
 We want to target phrases that are getting a reasonable amount of volume.
-Search volumes depend on your industry: you might be in a small niche where 1000 searches per month is significant or a bigger market where 100,000 is just average.
+Search volumes depend on your industry: you might be in a small niche where 1000 searches per month are significant or a bigger market where 100,000 is average.

-Medium or high volume suggests that there is a market there because advertisers are committing budget to the term and therefore would expect to be seeing some return on their investment.
-This in turn suggests that people are willing to spend money on products or services related to that term.
+Medium or high volume suggests that there is a market for the term because advertisers are committing budget to it and would expect to see some return on their investment.
+This, in turn, suggests that people are willing to spend money on products or services related to that term.

 Separate into two “piles” based on search intent

 Firstly, be aware that just because a term gets lots of searches and is high volume, it might not fit with your business.
 The more you can narrow it down to terms that are super relevant to what you offer, the more likely you are to connect with users and convert them into customers.
-It saves money and will deliver more sustainable results in the long term.
+This will save you money and deliver more sustainable results in the long term.

 Once you’ve eliminated any non-relevant terms, separate your phrases into two piles.